Reconquista: Kingdom of Castile (1037–1230)

 Ferdinand I of Leon was the leading king of the mid-11th century.
 He conquered Coimbra and attacked the taifa kingdoms, often demanding the tributes known as parias.
 Ferdinand's strategy was to continue to demand parias until the taifa was greatly weakened both militarily and financially.
 He also repopulated the Borders with numerous fueros.
 Following the Navarrese tradition, on his death in 1064 he divided his kingdom between his sons.
 His son Sancho II of Castile wanted to reunite the kingdom of his father and attacked his brothers, with a young noble at his side: Rodrigo Díaz, later known as El Cid Campeador.
 Sancho was killed in the siege of Zamora by the traitor Bellido Dolfos (also known as Vellido Adolfo) in 1072.
 His brother Alfonso VI took over Leon, Castile and Galicia.

 Alfonso VI the Brave gave more power to the fueros and repopulated Segovia, Ávila and Salamanca.
 Once he had secured the Borders, King Alfonso conquered the powerful Taifa kingdom of Toledo in 1085.
 Toledo, which was the former capital of the Visigoths, was a very important landmark, and the conquest made Alfonso renowned throughout the Christian world.
 However, this "conquest" was conducted rather gradually, and mostly peacefully, during the course of several decades.
-It was not until after sporadic and consistent population resettlements had taken place that Toledo was decisively conquered.
+However, Toledo was not fully secured and integrated into Alfonso's kingdom until after a period of gradual resettlement and consolidation, during which Christian settlers were encouraged to move into the area.

 Alfonso VI was first and foremost a tactful monarch who chose to understand the kings of taifa and employed unprecedented diplomatic measures to attain political feats before considering the use of force.
 He adopted the title Imperator totius Hispaniae ("Emperor of all Hispania", referring to all the Christian kingdoms of the Iberian Peninsula, and not just the modern country of Spain).
 Alfonso's more aggressive policy towards the taifas worried the rulers of those kingdoms, who called on the African Almoravids for help.